no personal identifiers such as name or email address are saved in RESULT

 What are cookies and how do we use them?

 Cookies are small amounts of information that are sent from a web server to your browser, stored on your computer's hard drive and contain basic information relating to an internet site you have visited.
-Google Analytics is used to allow RESULT to track site visits and to record usage trends over time.
-Google Analytics uses a cookie to help track which pages are accessed.
+Squarespace and Google Analytics track site visits, pages accessed and record usage trends over time.
 The cookie contains no personal identifiable information, but it does use your computer’s IP address to determine where in the world you are accessing the site from, and to track your page visits within the site.